icprog/sw_sncn_motorcontrol_ethercat_kit/app_demo_bldc_position/doc_quickstart/quickstart.rst

 Import and build the application
 ++++++++++++++++++++++++++++++++

    #.
-Open xTIMEcomposer Studio and check that it is operating in online mode.
+Open *xTIMEcomposer* Studio and check that it is operating in online mode.
 Open the edit perspective (Window->Open Perspective->XMOS Edit).
    #.
-Locate the ``'Motorcontrol Profile Positioning Control Demo'`` item in the xSOFTip pane on the bottom left of the window and drag it into the Project Explorer window in xTIMEcomposer.
+Locate the ``'Motor Control Profile Positioning Control Demo'`` item in the *xSOFTip* pane on the bottom left of the window and drag it into the Project Explorer window in *xTIMEcomposer*.
 This will also cause the modules on which this application depends to be imported as well.
    #.
-Click on the ``app_demo_bldc_position`` item in the Project Explorer plane then click on the build icon (hammer) in xTIMEcomposer.
+Click on the ``app_demo_bldc_position`` item in the Project Explorer plane then click on the build icon (hammer) in *xTIMEcomposer*.
 Check the Console window to verify that the application has built successfully.

-For help in using xTIMEcomposer, try the xTIMEcomposer tutorial, which you can find by selecting Help->Tutorials from the xTIMEcomposer menu.
+For help in using *xTIMEcomposer*, try the *xTIMEcomposer* tutorial, which you can find by selecting Help->Tutorials from the *xTIMEcomposer* menu.

-Note that the Developer Column in xTIMEcomposer Studio on the right hand side of your screen provides information on the xSOFTip components you are using.
+Note that the Developer Column in *xTIMEcomposer* Studio on the right hand side of your screen provides information on the *xSOFTip* components you are using.
 Select the ``sw_sncn_motorcontrol_ethercat_kit`` component in the Project Explorer, and you will see its description together with API documentation.
-Having done this, click the `back` icon until you return to this quickstart guide within the Developer Column.
+Having done this, click the `back` icon until you return to this Quick Start Guide within the Developer Column.

 Run the application
 +++++++++++++++++++

-When the application has been compiled, the next step is to run it on the SOMANET Core module using the tools to load the application over JTAG (via the xTAG-2 and Core Debug Adapter) into the xCORE multi-core microcontroller.
+When the application has been compiled, the next step is to run it on the *SOMANET Core* module using the tools to load the application over JTAG (via the xTAG-2 and Core Debug Adapter) into the xCORE multi-core micro-controller.

    #.
 Select the file ``app_demo_bldc_position.xe`` in the ``app_demo_bldc_position`` project from the Project Explorer.
    #.
 Click on the ``Run`` icon (the white arrow in the green circle).
    #.
 At the ``Select Device`` dialog, select ``XMOS xTAG-2 connect to L1[0..3]`` and click ``OK``.
    #.
-The debug console window in xTIMEcomposer will not display any message.
+The debug console window in *xTIMEcomposer* will not display any message.
 With the non modified application the rotor of the motor should make exactly one rotation and keep on holding the last position.

 Next steps
 ++++++++++